YTomar79/calibration-aware-rl-routing/README.md

 # Graph Reinforcement Learning for Calibration-Aware Quantum Circuit Routing

 This repo contains the code, raw CSVs, and results for "Graph Reinforcement Learning for Calibration-Aware Quantum Circuit Routing" (arXiv:2606.12816v3).
-Submitted to QCE AI4QC Workshop 2026.
+Submitted to IEEE QCE AI for Circuit Synthesis, Optimization, and Discovery 2026.

 ## Repository layout